 Performance is, without a doubt, the number one thing to consider if you’re thinking about purchasing Nvidia’s new GPU.
 Whilst this isn’t a huge problem when referencing the RTX 3090 – it is the world’s most potent GPU after all – it’s still wise to ensure you aren’t overspending on a product that isn’t optimized for the job.

-There was a lot of noise around the RTX 3090’s launch that suggested unrivalled gaming performance and 8K gaming with DLSS + ray tracing.
-However, since its release, it’s been well documented that the RTX 3090 isn’t quite as impressive as we first thought – for gaming anyway.
+There was a lot of noise around the RTX 3090’s launch that suggested unrivaled gaming performance and 8K gaming with DLSS + ray tracing.
+However, since its release, it’s been well-documented that the RTX 3090 isn’t quite as impressive as we first thought – for gaming anyway.